-The Aligned Time Journal helps you do just that!
+The Great Work Journals help you do just that!
 We love Emily’s commitment to prioritizing!
 She’s right – everything else can wait…and maybe get left behind.
 Because doing more of what matters requires that you do much, much less of “the rest of it.”

 Lindsay Lederman, Clinical Director, The Art Therapy Project